matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/9 Product Risk Analysis.md

 * Determining the likelihood of risk occurrence
 * Likelihood of risk occurrence can be due to:
   * Poor understanding of the feature by the product development team.
-  * Improper architecture and design.
+  * Improper architecture & design.
   * Insufficient time to design.
   * Incompetency of the team.
-  * Inadequate resources – people, tools, and technology
+  * Inadequate resources – people, tools, & technology
 * Use a 3x3 grid to execute the risk analysis
-* Likelihood is on the Y axis and answers the question how likely a feature (for example) is to fail in live operation if no further testing is undertaken in this area
+* Likelihood is on the Y axis & answers the question how likely a feature (for example) is to fail in live operation if no further testing is undertaken in this area
   * likely
   * quite likely
   * unlikely